erasmus-without-paper/ewp-specs-sec-intro/README.md

  * request encryption,
  * response encryption.

-Each endpoint (also known as a "API URL") MUST support at least one "method" of covering **each** of those security aspects.
+Each endpoint MUST support at least one method of covering **each** of these security aspects.
 This choice is currently fixed (see *Which should I implement?* section below), but this will change in the 2.x.x version of this document.

 <a name="standard-methods"></a>